balancer/docs-v3/docs/developer-reference/contracts/router-api.md

     address sharesOwner
 ) external returns (uint256 issuedShares);
 ```
-Adds liquidity to a yield-bearing token buffer (linear pools embedded in the vault).
+Adds liquidity to a yield-bearing buffer (one of the Vault's internal ERC4626 token buffers).

 **Parameters:**